 Vintage Corset: Better Without It

-Women today are doing everything to look good, from the cosmetics that are applied to their faces and skin up to wearing the right bra with the right outfit.
-There’s so much pressure on these women, but have you seen a photo of a Victorian woman wearing a corset?
-Look at it and you’ll feel that it’s difficult to breathe.
+Women today are doing everything to look good, from the cosmetics that are applied to their faces to wearing the right bra with the right outfit.
+There’s so much pressure on women, but have you seen a photo of a Victorian woman wearing a corset?

 In the Victorian era, from the 1800s onwards, women wore corsets.
 These garments bound the body so tight to the extent of compressing the wearer’s internal organs.
 Corsets were worn to create unbelievably small waists so that the phrase “hourglass figure” has become popular with the undergarment.